Effects of interlayer Dzyaloshinskii-Moriya interaction on the shape and dynamics of magnetic twin-skyrmions: Introduction

-The antisymmetric counterpart of the IEC is the interlayer Dzyaloshinskii–Moriya interaction (IL-DMI)~\cite{Dzyaloshinsky1958,Moriya1960}.
+The antisymmetric counterpart of the IEC is the interlayer Dzyaloshinskii–Moriya interaction (IL-DMI)~\cite{Dzyaloshinsky1958,Moriya1960}, which gathered recently a lot of attention in the research community~\cite{zhao2025interlayer}.
 This chiral coupling leads to a non-zero chirality between the layers~\cite{Vedmedenko2022,Han2019,Guo2022,Arregi2023,CascalesSandoval2025}, which could facilitate field-free spin-orbit torque switching of the magnetization~\cite{pai2024}.
 However, the influence of the IL-DMI on the equilibrium structure and the dynamics of skyrmions in multilayers remains unexplored.

 Here, we demonstrate that when two magnetic layers hosting skyrmions are coupled via IL-DMI, a three-dimensional topological structure becomes stable, which we call a twin-skyrmion.
 We study the structure and the current-driven motion of such twin-skyrmions using atomistic spin-dynamics simulations, which are found to be in favorable agreement with semi-analytical calculations of the skyrmion profile and the analytical description of the dynamics based on a collective-coordinate approach.
 Our theoretical calculations show that the size and shape of magnetic twin-skyrmions can be effectively controlled by the IL-DMI, while the helicity may differ in the top and bottom magnetic layers.
 These changes in the skyrmion profiles are demonstrated to influence the velocity and the skyrmion Hall angle.
 Since the IL-DMI can be manipulated by electric fields in synthetic magnetic bilayers~\cite{Kammerbauer2023}, twin-skyrmions may be promising candidates for spintronic applications based on three-dimensional spin structures.